jlapeyre/Symata.jl/README.md

 (sometimes called sympy), *not* the Julia package `SymPy`. `SJulia` does not require the Julia package [SymPy.jl](https://github.com/jverzani/SymPy.jl), which has a different goal.

-You'll also need to install the `mpmath` package for python.
-This should be automatically installed when installing `sympy` via `PyCall`, which uses `Conda`.
-The above should also work on OS
+SJulia requires `mpmath` package for python.
+This should be automatically installed when installing `sympy` via `PyCall` as described above.
+This also works on OSX.
-X. However, if you use `pip`, you should just be able to run `pip install mpmath`.
+However, if you use `pip`, you should just be able to run `pip install mpmath`.

-`SJulia` works with the v0.4, v0.5, and v0.6 versions of Julia.

 ### SJulia REPL mode